n11techhub/mcp-bitbucket/SECURITY.md

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability in mcp-bitbucket-n11, please report it responsibly:
+If you discover a security vulnerability in mcp-bitbucket, please report it responsibly:

 - **Email**: Send details to [security@example.com](mailto:security@example.com)
 - **Include**: Steps to reproduce, potential impact, and suggested fixes